jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The Germans didn't enter into the Classic Age for hundreds of more years after seeing Caesar's bridge.
 The Romans themselves stalled their advancement and were invaded and colonized by those very same Germans.
 Advancing a civilization requires leaving the old one behind, which for many nations is so hard, it never happens.

 A big reason for this is the loyalty stories foster in humanity.
-Stories are meant to pass-on knowledge to aid everyone's continuous evolution, but they often become ways to keep people from evolving by creating bullshit reasons why they aren't allowed to.
+Stories are meant to pass-on knowledge to aid everyone's continuous evolution.
+But the people in power use stories to distract regular people from evolving new tools that have all new power bases.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
-This is the technology of the future, but we are not yet in the Internet Age for the same reasons seeing or using the bridge didn't upgrade the Germans all those years ago.
+This is the technology of the future, but we are not yet in the Internet Age for the same reasons seeing the bridge didn't upgrade the German barbarians all those years ago.

-Evolving our society to the possibilities of modern technology requires conquering a new chapter in the story of technological evolution.
-Instead of playing the game, our society is stuck in the Industrial Age while trying to find someone to blame for the social, economic, and political problems that inevitable get worse when any creature stops playing the game of evolution and walk in circles in a death spiral.
+Evolving our society to the possibilities of modern technology requires calling "bullshit" on Industrial Age power brokers talkng about "wokeness" or "fascists".
+Instead of playing the game, these stories are keeping us in the Industrial Age while trying to find someone to blame for the social, economic, and political problems that inevitable get worse when any creature stops playing the game of evolution.

 <Flipper1970 />

-_A death spiral._
+_Ignoring evolution has us walking in circles inside a death spiral._

 ## Building the Bridge

 Once you realize humans must evolve like any other creature but can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
 But the storytelling that connects us to good tools also keeps us loyal to old ones.
-Therefore, we're often masked from the fact that dropping old ways of Life and evolving new ones is our only path to success.
+Therefore, we're often masked from the fact our only path to success is dropping old ways of Life and evolving new ones.

+Once our food, shelter, water, security are secure, our biology tells us to defend what we have.
+The well-fed polar bears aren't the ones thinking of making changes.
+Thus, each authority figure of today has the incentive to antagonize new tools.

-Techvolution validates everyone's frontline pain above any ideology, boss, teacher, or pundit.
-Each authority figure of today has the incentive to delay adopting a new tool for tomorrow.
-Because we have biology that says survive at all costs, but we prosper via technology that lives according to its own Life cycle.
-There are thus many stepmothers in our body politic.
+Because we don't believe in techvolution, power brokers can us stories to distract hungry polar bears from searching new resources.
+But, the human species only prospers via technology that lives according to its own Life cycle.
+There are thus many stepmothers in our body politic today.

-These antagonists way of life is based on industrial age technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
+Antagonists way of life is based on industrial age technology like broadcast radio and television, school libraries and lecture halls, corporate offices and meeting rooms, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
 All these one-size-fits-all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.

 So we don't climb the ladder to the Internet Age.

 Instead, we continue industrializing society with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
-Regular people are left being Cinderella locked in the attic, wanting a better Life without the know-how to get it.
+Regular people are left being Cinderella locked in the attic, wanting a better Life without knowing how to get it.
 Without the power of evolution in their minds, they must tell stories within either Conservative or Progressive ideology to justify why they should get priority access to the dwindling carcass of the Industrial Age.

 - Hi, I'm a Progressive Activist.
 My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to humankind.
-After the Industrial Age ended in 1969, I kept selling those same tools and policies; now they're totally bizarre.
+After the Industrial Age ended in 1969, I kept selling those same tools and policies and now they're totally bizarre.
 That's why my art films, marketing campaigns, and protests are a terrible return on investment.
 I used easy credit and cheap labor to sustain my adaptations since the 1970s, but they're both running out.
 To hide my ineffectiveness, I've been using a justice-loving public philosophy that because my, or someone else, parents and grandparents were abused and disadvantaged, I should still get the money I need to pay my mortgage and grocery bills.
 By the way, Fascist Conservatives are greedy and evil.
 They deserve nothing!

 - Hi, I'm a Conservative Businessman.
 My industriousness built the Industria Age's companies, tools, and wealth for mankind.
 After the Industrial Age ended in 1969, I kept selling the same tools and companies using flashy spectacle.
 American homes, vehicles, and televisions are now enormous!
 They do the same functions, though, so we had to use easy credit and cheap labor to pay for it all, and now it's running out.
-To hide my ineffectiveness, I've been using a liberty-loving public philosophy.
+To hide my years of ineffectiveness, I've been using a liberty-loving public philosophy.
 Because my parents or grandparents were intelligent and hard-working, I should still get the money to pay my mortgage and grocery bills.
 By the way, Socialist Woke Progressives are lazy and evil.
 They deserve nothing!

 - I don't like politics.
 But as the cost of living rates go up, I'm looking for answers.
-I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` My unspoken concern is that the technology that underpins my job is becoming obsolete, which sucks because while I love Netflix, I was planning on working at Blockbuster forever.
+I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` My unspoken concern is that the technology that underpins my job is becoming obsolete, which sucks because I was planning on working at Blockbuster forever.
+I love Netflix by the way, what are you watching?

 - None of us knows how to start a web server.
-We could learn, but we won't be crossing that bridge anytime soon because I smartly spend my time scrolling Twitter, online shopping, and watching cable news.

 We're an Industrial Age species trying to live in the Internet Age.
 As a result our real-life problems are mounting like they are for the polar bears.
 Sadly, our debt, inflation, insurance, and the cost of living have been increasing for so long that our chance to bring their rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life, has passed.

 Life has let 99% of all prior species die because they failed to harvest enough resources to procreate.
-Anyone who follows, protests, invests in Industrial Age ideologies, cultures, and societies is writing themselves on that list because they refuse to adapt themselves to the possibilities of new technology.
+Anyone who refuses to adapt themselves to the possibilities of new technology and instead follows, protests, invests in Industrial Age ideologies, cultures, and societies is writing themselves on that list.

 You don't have to join them.

 Techvolution was written to individuals because individuals are evolution's unit of selection.
-Tall, short, Nigerian, Japanese, rich, poor, it doesn't matter what group you were in the past, whoever adopts mixed-ideological politics climbs the ladder to the Internet Age and selects themselves into the future.
+Tall, short, Nigerian, Japanese, rich, poor, it doesn't matter what group you were in the past.
+Whoever adopts mixed-ideological politics climbs the ladder to the Internet Age selects themselves into the future.

+Techvolution validates everyone's frontline pain above any ideology, boss, teacher, or pundit.

-Once you upgrade your politics with you'll escape the attic and build the bridge to the Internet Age.
-Once there, you'll notice how many Internet Age tools, techniques, and products already exist.
-Our inventors been using their soul creating Internet Age technology.
+Once you upgrade your politics with techvolultion and its mixed-ideological politics you'll escape the attic and build the bridge to the Internet Age.
+Once there, you'll notice how many wonderful Internet Age tools, techniques, and products already exist.
+Our inventors been using up their soul in garages, basements, and weekend all nighters creating Internet Age technology.
 Bumble-bee economics is ready, it just needs you to polinate it.

 The Internet Age has billions of products.
-You need to mix them up.
-No single ideology can filter them for you because you are unique.
-Keep reading and you will learn all about how open-source software like Ruby on Rails, open-standards like USB, the internet and personal computing and how to find your niche.
+No single ideology can filter them for you.
+You are unique.
+You need to mix modern tools and find which modern tools solve your frontline pains.
+Keep reading and you will learn all about open-source software like Ruby on Rails, interoperable technology standards like USB, global high-speed internet, and AI computing in your pocket.
+These are the tools you can use to find your niche.

-Mixed-martial politics and bumble-bee economics are inevitable; just ask Jeff Goldblum, and why would anyone not join him?
+Evolution is inevitable.
+Techvolution, mixed-martial politics, and bumble-bee economics are too; Jeff Goldblum says so.
+Why would anyone not follow him?

 >If there's one thing the history of evolution has taught us, it's that Life will not be contained.
 Life breaks free.
 It expands to new territories.
 It crashes through barriers.
 Painfully, maybe even.. dangerously, but and...well, there it is....Life...finds a way.